-If you're after a heart-pounding adventure, a motorcycle ride of a couple of thousand km right across Nepal, consider a trip to Rara Lake in its Western part.
+If you're after a heart-pounding adventure, a motorcycle ride of a couple of thousand km right across Nepal, consider a trip to Rara Lake in the West.
 A challenging ride that is not for the faint-hearted.

 Most people know that Nepal is home to Mount Everest.
 But maybe less known is that the world's highest peak lies in a country that barely spans a few hundred kilometers north to south at sea level.
 It's a testimony to its unique, scrunched-up topography.
 The awe of incredibly challenging terrain—an endless jumble of hills, rugged mountains, and steep gorges.

 Navigating your motorcycle to Lake Rara—well-hidden in a remote corner of Western Nepal—takes you straight through this beautiful mess.

 Most roads across the tiny country are still deplorable and require resilience and skills in mad traffic.
 Remote areas like Lake Rara continue to be challenging to get to.
 Only a few men and even fewer women have dared to journey to the lake on a motorcycle.

 A motorcycle ride to Rara Lake isn't for the faint-hearted.
 But therein lies the challenge some of us seek.